 Dr Francis Ohanyido

-Dr Ohanyido is an Adjunct Professor, Physician, and Development Strategist with two decades of roles in international, private and public organizations, some of the roles which are with some of the world’s leading development organizations with strong multi-country experience in Sub-Saharan Africa.
+Dr Ohanyido is an Adjunct Professor, Physician, and Development Strategist with two decades of roles in international, private and public organisations, some of the roles which are with some of the world’s leading development organisations with strong multi-country experience in Sub-Saharan Africa.
 He is a leading global voice for universal health coverage.

 He has served on several boards and Working Groups.
 He is on the Governing Council of the Academy of Learning Nigeria and the global Malaria in Pregnancy Working Group.
 He serves as the President of the West African Academy of Public Health.
 He has also been part of the Supercourse Team of World Health Organization’s Collaborating Center, University of Pittsburgh and the Library of Alexandria.
 In 2007, he founded and still moderates the International Public Health Forum (IPHF) a leading online public health community of practice with about 7000 members.
 He is also convener of the West Africa Civil Society Epidemic Response Mechanism (WACERM) for COVID-19.